forthy42/net2o/wiki/get-it.md

 Get it in a Snap Container
 --------------------------

-I created a snap container.
+I created a [snap container](https://snapcraft.io/net2o).
 You need to get snap for your Linux distribution (in Ubuntu, it's already there).

 <iframe src="https://snapcraft.io/net2o/embedded?button=black" frameborder="0"
-width="100%" height="300px" style="border: 1px solid #CCC; border-radius:
+width="100%" height="310px" style="border: 1px solid #CCC; border-radius:
 2px;"></iframe>

 or the CLI way: